sijihendrix/coding_interviews_python/arrays/README.md

 ### Problem 4: Iterate over each d_list and print it using the for i in range(x) syntax

 ### Problem 5: Find the sum of e_list, which contains [32, 55, 712, 1]

+### Actual list problem from coding interview: Given an array of integers: write a function that searches the arrray for the second largest element in the array